habibbhutto/GildedRose-Kata/csharp/Docs/README.md

 This design has benefits over typical inheritence based polymorphism because it's based on the concpept of composition.
 We can compose new policies by leveraging existing ones.
 In addition, a policy can be used for multiple item categories in Policies configuration.
+Also, it is possible to add new interfaces as need arises, and multiple interaces can be implemented.
+While inheritence in Csharp is single inheritence.

+The design is flexible enough that it can be changed and refactored easily if there is need to abandon this one and go for a new structure.

 The PolicyNames in constants are added to avoid potential bugs caused by magic strings.